openl2m/openl2m/docs/code/switches_app/drivers/connector.rst

 **connect.py**

 **get_connection_object()** figures out what specific Connector() class to get for the device.
+This is based on the Switch() configuration in the admin pages.
 It returns the proper object.
 It is called by all 'views.py' functions to get an object for the current device/switch.

 It should be called as: